EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 ENTRYPOINT [ "python3", "/src/test_easyocr.py", "/src/doc1.png"]
 ```

-### E2 - Step 2.
-Build and push to GHCR
+### Example 2 - Step 2.
+Build, test locally and push to registry

-As mentioned in our guidelines, before building our container we first want to check the Dockerfile with a linting tool to detect common mistakes:
+As mentioned in our container development workflow, it is good practice to check the Dockerfile with a linting tool to detect common mistakes before building our container:

 ```sh
 # Ignore DL3013, DL3042 and DL3045